Nawaf-Aljohani/RouteSense-Admin-Website/README.md

   - View Collections: Ability to view collections
   - TSP Page: Calculates best order for a collection
   - VRP Page: Calculates best route for multiple collections and assigns drivers

+### Note
+ - Project slides and poster included
+ - API keys are revoked